brianbraatz/brianbraatz.github.io/content/post/Articles/_Imported22426/how a linker works.md

 ### 4. The One Setting That Breaks Everything

 One wrong setting in your build system can trigger hundreds of linker errors.
 Wrong architecture?
 Wrong calling convention?
 Wrong runtime library?
-Instant chaos.
+Fun Times!

 ***